Keyboard shortcuts

 • DeprecatedFunction (informational).

-The one exception is per-target capability gating: each generator declares a TargetCapabilities (async, callbacks, listeners, iterators), and the orchestrator fails generation (listing the offending IDL definitions) when a selected target cannot deliver a used feature.
-Today only WASM declares gaps (callbacks and listeners); its allow_unsupported = true config opts into generating the rest of the surface with explicit throwing stubs in place of the unsupported entry points.
-Capability failures must stay loud: never skip a definition silently.
+Per-target capability gating still exists as a mechanism: each generator declares a TargetCapabilities (async, callbacks, listeners, iterators), and the orchestrator fails generation (listing the offending IDL definitions) when a selected target cannot deliver a used feature.
+Today every shipped target declares full support, so the gate only fires if a future target (or a new gated feature) introduces a gap; a partial target’s allow_unsupported = true config would opt into generating the rest of the surface with explicit throwing stubs in place of the unsupported entry points.
+The Wasm generator’s Emscripten mode is the one place stubs still appear: async functions, callbacks, and listeners become explicit throwing stubs there (and are omitted from the TypeScript declarations) because Emscripten modules do not portably expose the trampoline machinery.
+Capability failures and mode gaps must stay loud: never skip a definition silently.

 Generator configuration resolution